-No student shall, on the basis of sex, be denied equal access to programs, activities, services, or benefits or be limited in the exercise of any right, privilege, advantage, or denied access to educational and extracurricular programs and activities.
-If you feel that you have been discriminated against on the basis of sex, please contact the District's Non-Discrimination Coordinator, Maureen Jones.
+No student shall, based on sex, sexual orientation, or gender identity, be denied equal access to programs, activities, services, or benefits or be limited in the exercise of any right, privilege, advantage, or denied access to educational and extracurricular programs and activities.
+If you feel that you have been discriminated against on the basis of sex, please contact the District's Non-Discrimination Coordinator, Courtney Magliano.